renvrant/conditionize.js/README.md

 # conditionize.flexible.js
 A flexible version of conditionize.js.
 ## Set attributes
 Similar to conditionize.js.
-Just use data-condition instead of <data-cond-option, data-cond-value[, data-cond-operator]>...
+Just use data-condition instead of <data-cond-option, data-cond-value[, data-cond-operator]>. conditionize.flexible runs through all words in data-condition, and if it's a DOM element replaces it by its value.
+So, any javascript staement can be used.
 ```html
 <label><input type="checkbox" id="example1"> Are you sure?</label>
 <label><input type="checkbox" name="example2"> Really super sure?</label>